srcolinas/srcolinas.github.io/content/json-parser.md

             yield JsonSyntax.RIGHT_BRACE
 ```

-I used the comment `[...]` to highlight that there is more code in the file, but you should be able to guess what it is.
-The new implementation seems a bit more complicated, but it helps us to have more testeable and easier to understand code.
 Finally, add the following to `pyproject.toml` so that you can run the CLI tool using real files found in your laptop (lke the ones suggested for testing each step by the Coding Challenges guide):

 ```toml
 [tool.poetry.scripts]